-Why I recommend it: While Eat Pray Love is dismissed by some as making it seem like a plane ticket is the fastest route to enlightenment, I’ll always think of it as a delightful adventure in self-discovery, one that shares the best of how connecting with people and places can turn your world upside down and open your horizons in in all the best ways.
+Why I recommend it: While Eat Pray Love is dismissed by some as making it seem like a plane ticket is the fastest route to enlightenment, I’ll always think of it as a delightful adventure in self-discovery, one that shares the best of how connecting with people and places can turn your world upside down and open your horizons in all the best ways.
 It remains one of the best books to inspire travel.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.

 Chris | Explore Now or Never